cromz22/gpt-oss-chat-ui/README.md

 ## Quick Start

-1. Launch the CLI in chat mode:
+1. Launch the CLI in single-turn mode (Responses API):
    ```bash
    uv run chat_cli.py --responses
    ```
+2. Omit `--responses` to use the Chat Completions API with conversation memory.
+Replies print once the assistant finishes the turn.
 3. Use `/exit` (or `Ctrl+C`) to leave the session when you are done.

 ## CLI Options